 Her experience in Africa convinced her of the need to take a broad-based approach to public health provision and she studied the subject in depth, specialising in providing training to community leaders and volunteers.
 Unusually for a nun of her generation, she played golf, through which she met many local notables and community leaders.
 This, combined with her reputation as a highly capable hospital administrator, led to her appointment as director of nursing at the private Mount Elgon Hospital in Mbale.
 Her not insignificant salary funded ongoing MMM family relief work in the Turkana desert region.
 After moving to Uganda, she became sister in charge (1975–9) at St Joseph’s Hospital, Kitovu, outside Masaka in the Buganda Region.
 When in 1985, after a trip to Ireland, ongoing paramilitary conflict in Masaka prevented her from returning to St Joseph’s, she remained in Kampala for six months, working at Nsambya Hospital, run by the Franciscan Missionary Sisters for Africa.
 Even after she was able to travel to Kitovu, heightened civil unrest, alongside occasional intervention by the Tanzanian military, forced her and other MMM nuns to evacuate in 1986 to the nearby Kategondo seminary.
 When word came through that the invading Tanzanian army would loot the hospital in Kitovu unless she and her fellow MMM nuns returned, they did so – Sr Dympna’s grasp of Swahili (acquired during her time in Tanzania) and the reputation of the MMM hospital in Dareda eased their passage through Tanzanian army road blocks.
 The renewed MMM presence in Kitovu encouraged other aid workers and civilian groups to return, despite the coming and going of paramilitary forces during the ongoing conflict.

-Sr Dympna then moved to Makondo parish in the Lwengo District of Uganda, where 200,000 people lived in fifty square kilometres.
+Sr Dympna then moved to Makondo parish in the Lwengo District of Uganda, where 200,000 people lived in 50 sq. km.
 She organised the surveying of wells, educating villagers on the benefits of clean water (which they historically sourced from swamps, natural springs and hand-dug wells), all of which contributed significantly to combatting diarrhoea and deadly water-borne diseases such as cholera and typhoid.
 Working with local government, communities, engineers and technical consultants, she played a key role in the development and implementation of a system of newly drilled safe wells, serving a dispersed rural population across the region.
 While conditions for drilling and constructing wells were difficult, and working with international and non-governmental bodies was exacting, convincing communities to abandon unsafe wells they had used for generations often proved the greatest challenge.
 For her work in the provision of safe drinking water, the indigenous community whose trust she had won named her ‘Namayanja’, which signified ‘bringing water from the big lake’.

 By the late 1980s Sr Dympna – already coordinating diocesan community-based healthcare in the region and leading coordination efforts for the Uganda Catholic Medical Bureau – was appointed by the ministry of health as a national training advisor.
 Building on close links she had forged in the voluntary sector and with the local diocesan church, she was seconded to Kitovu hospital until 1993.
 In 1991 she returned to Ireland to mark the celebration of her fifty years in the MMM order.
 From 1991 to 2002 she was national training officer in the Uganda Community Based Health Care Association, an NGO uniting previously disparate efforts spread across local government, the ministry of health and the ministry of social services, which she had done much to create and unify.
 For a decade or so Sr Dympna, based in Makondo, worked in community-based primary healthcare across the region, deploying her vast experience as a nurse-midwife, hospital administrator and public health expert.